MarinaYadevich/Education_Java_Lessons/lesson43/README.md

 ## Lesson 44
 ## HomeTask

-Необходимо переписать домашнее задание прошлого урока на spring boot data jpa
+It is necessary to rewrite the homework of the previous lesson on spring boot data jpa.

-Реализовать
+Implement:

-1) сохранение фильмотеки в БД
+1) saving the film library in the DB

-2) получение всех фильмов
+2) getting all the films

-3) организовать возможность поиска по названию (полное совпадение)
+3) organize the ability to search by name (full match)